-Central to our School's anti-bullying policy is the principle that 'bullying is always unacceptable' and that 'all children have a right not to be bullied'.
+Central to our Trust's anti-bullying policy is the principle that 'bullying is always unacceptable' and that 'all children have a right not to be bullied'.

-The school recognises that it must take note of bullying perpetrated outside school which spills over into the school and so we will respond to any bullying including cyber-bullying that we become aware of carried out by children when they are away from the site.
+Our schools recognise that they must take note of bullying perpetrated outside school which spills over into the school and so we will respond to any bullying including cyberbullying that we become aware of carried out by children when they are away from the site.